 cream cheese frosting

 - Using your hand mixer or stand mixer fitted with the paddle attachment, beat the cream cheese and unsalted butter on medium-high speed until smooth and well blended.
-Add in the vanilla extract.8 oz Cream Cheese, room temperature, ½ cup Unsalted Butter, room temperature, 1 teaspoon Vanilla Extract
+Add in the vanilla extract.8 oz Cream Cheese, room temperature, 1/2 cup Unsalted Butter, room temperature, 1 tsp Vanilla Extract

 - Switch the mixer speed to low and add in the sifted powdered sugar a little at a time making sure it's blended before adding more.
 Scrap down the sides of the bowl as needed.3 cups Sifted Powdered Sugar